bramyarao/PCA-RKCM/index.md

 <br/>
 ### Numerical Examples
 <div style="text-align: justify">
-Examples from elasto-dynamics are given below which show the comparison between the full model and the reduced model using 'r' number of POD modes.
+Examples from elasto-dynamics are given below which show the comparison of deformation between the full model and the reduced model using 'r' number of POD modes.
+For both examples, the end boundary conditions are fixed and an initial velocity is given.
+As time progresses, the deformations between the full and reduced solutions are compared.
 </div>
 <br/>
 ### Example 1: 1D Wave equation